surniaulula/wpsso/readme.txt

 **Version 9.0.0-b.2 (2021/09/22)**

 * **New Features**
+	* Discontinued / deprecated the WPSSO JSON add-on:
+		* The <code>&#91;schema&#93;</code> shortcode was moved to a new WPSSO Schema Shortcode add-on.
+		* All other features of the WPSSO Schema JSON-LD Markup add-on were merged into the WPSSO Core plugin.
 	* Updated the SSO &gt; Advanced Settings &gt; Integration &gt; Enable Tags for Pages feature to register a non-public Page Tags taxonomy.
 * **Improvements**
 	* Added a Document SSO &gt; Customize &gt; Twitter Card Title option.